 “Where?
 Where did you go?
 You left me there all alone.
 Why did you leave me?”
-Joelle gathered foundation, brushes, and sponges as all her questions went unanswered.
+Joelle gathered foundation, brushes, and sponges, as all her questions went unanswered.

 “Tessa, such a messa.”

 She swung around to face Tessa and the folds of her black skirt swayed with her soft, maternal hips.
-Joelle exuded heat, her red hair and her voice, full and soothing, and her body temperature set to warm.
+Joelle exuded heat, her tresses of red hair, her voice, full and soothing, and her body temperature set to warm.
 She paused long enough for Tessa to absorb the cushion of her breasts in her face, if only for an instant.
 A spicy scent lingered.
 They were close like that.
 Tessa clung to her, wanting more than anything to reach out, hold her.
 I fucked up, she wanted to admit.
-As Joelle held Tessa’s chin in her hand.
-Tessa thought she saw torches in her roomie’s eyes, or perhaps it was her shade of eye shadow.
+As Joelle held Tessa’s chin in her hand, Tessa thought she saw torches in her roomie’s eyes, or perhaps it was her shade of eye shadow.
 She was such an expert.

 “Did you or didn’t you?”
-Tessa asked.
+Joelle asked.

 “I woke up naked.”
 Tessa closed her eyes as Joelle dusted powder on her face.
 “Are you happy with that answer?
 Is that what you wanted to hear?”
 Tessa kept her eyes closed, fearing an onslaught of judgments.